Life Plan: Forging a Better Future

 They are fortunate to own their own home, but that doesn’t mean they are immune from their fair share of challenges.

-Case in point: every summer, Tanya has one simple request: to attend summer camp.
+Case in point: every summer, Sydney has one simple request: to attend summer camp.
 But finding the money to a make that happen is a bit complicated.

 “Despite having a steady income, gathering an extra $1,500 was close to impossible.
 But I didn’t want to let my daughter down,” Kalila recalls.